openstack/heat/doc/source/template_guide/hot_guide.rst

 You can also define default values for input parameters which will be used in case the user does not provide the respective parameter during deployment.
-For example, the following definition for the *instance_type* parameter would select the 'm1.small' flavor unless specified otherwise be the user.
+For example, the following definition for the *instance_type* parameter would select the 'm1.small' flavor unless specified otherwise by the user.

 ::